Valentin2333/Valentin2333/README.md

 I'm a passionate front-end developer focused on building clean, responsive, and user-friendly web applications.
 I enjoy working at the intersection of design and code, turning ideas into polished digital experiences.

-- 🔭 Currently deepening my knowledge in **TypeScript**
-- 💬 Love talking about **React ecosystems, component architecture, and Python web frameworks**
+- 💬 Love talking about **React ecosystems, component architecture, and professional UX**
 - 🤝 Open to collaborating on **Front-End React projects**
 - ⚡ Fun fact: I believe great UX is invisible — you only notice bad UX